mmuratarat/mmuratarat.github.io/_posts/2020-02-01-principal_component_analysis.md

 Intuitively, an eigenvector is a vector whose direction remains unchanged when a linear transformation is applied to it.

-Now, we can easily compute eigenvalue and eigenvectors from the covariance matrix that we have above.
+Now, we can easily compute eigenvalues and eigenvectors from the covariance matrix that we have above.

 Let $A$ be a square matrix, $v$ a vector and $u$ a scalar that satisfies $Av = uv$, then $u$ is called eigenvalue associated with eigenvector $v$ of $A$.